cdapio/sample-spark-app/README.md

   - word-count-java: contains word count example written in Java
   - sparkpi-scala: contains sparkpi example written in Scala

 The following instructions are for deploying the word-count-java Spark application.
-For deploying Scala Spark app, follow the instructions [here](SCALA-SPARK.md).
+For For deploying sparkpi-scala application, follow the instructions [here](SCALA-SPARK.md).

 # Summary of steps

 1. Package Spark application (word-count) as a bundle jar
 2. Deploy the Spark application jar as a CDAP plugin
-3. Create a CDAP Application using the Spark plugin
+3. Create a CDAP Application using the deployed plugin
 4. Run the application in CDAP

-## Step 1 - Package your Spark Application
+## Step 1 - Package word-count-java Spark application as a bundle jar

-In this section the instructions are demonstrated for maven project, the steps are similar for other build tools such as ant or sbt. are  that you have a maven project for your Apache Spark application.
-Please note, in these applications none of the dependencies of CDAP are introduced and the compiled application jar would work directly on Apache Spark: [check here](https://github.com/caskdata/sample-spark-app/blob/develop/word-count-java/src/main/java/com/example/spark/JavaWordCount.java#L1)
+In this section the instructions are demonstrated for maven project, the steps are similar for other build tools such as ant or sbt.
+Please note, in these applications none of the dependencies from CDAP are used and the compiled application jar would work directly on Apache Spark: [check here](https://github.com/caskdata/sample-spark-app/blob/develop/word-count-java/src/main/java/com/example/spark/JavaWordCount.java#L1)

-Let's build the Spark word-count application.
-The process will be same for any Spark based applications that you would like to run in CDAP.
+Let's build the Spark word-count-java application.The process will be same for any Spark based application that you would like to run in CDAP.

 ```
   git clone git@github.com:caskdata/sample-spark-app
   cd sample-spark-app/word-count-java
   mvn clean package
 ```
-The commands above will generate a regular Spark application that is now ready to be integrated with CDAP.
+The commands above will generate a Spark application jar that is now ready to be integrated with CDAP.

 **Note: The packaged jar should have all the dependencies required by the application.
 The pom.xml uses Felix maven-bundle-plugin to create a bundled JAR with all dependencies**